Byzantine-Finance/vault-sdk/README.md

 ## About Byzantine Finance

 Byzantine Finance is the first native restaking aggregation and abstraction layer.
-The platform allows users to deploy various types of vaults for generating staking and restaking revenues.
+The protocol allows users to deploy various types of vaults for generating staking and restaking revenues.

 This SDK provides a simple interface to interact with the Byzantine Factory contract deployed on:

-- Ethereum Mainnet
+- _Ethereum Mainnet -> Soon_
 - [Holesky Testnet](https://holesky.etherscan.io/address/0xe0f5fc7913C4aDC0975bD21d20DF7FC27360a267)
+- _Hoodi Testnet -> Soon_

 The factory contract allows users to: